Advantages of Bifacial Solar Panels

 3. Longer Warranties

-While the cost of installing trackers that use traditional panels is less than{ that of|| those with} Bifacial panels, they will still produce similar amounts.
-There aren’t any moving parts and you do not have to worry about breaking them.
+Although the price of installing trackers that use traditional panels is less expensive than{ that of|| those with} Bifacial panels, they will still produce similar amounts.
+There aren’t any moving parts so you don’t need to be concerned about breaking them.

-5. Comparable to regular solar cells
+5. Similar to normal solar cells

 Tariff exemptions on Bifacial Panels